AlexwardSHU/SAaD-Assessment/Architectural Decision Record.md

 informed:
 ---

-# <!-- short title, representative of solved problem and found solution -->
+# Proof of Concept program for ABC Limited's Complaint Management System

 ## Context and Problem Statement